dcs.pl - logo 30 years

 • DORA requires regular Threat-Led Penetration Testing (TLPT) and security audits.

-• NIS2 / KSC mandate security audits at least once every three years (sometimes more frequently in specific sectors).
+• NIS2 / KSC require security audits at least every three years, with some sectors subject to more frequent reviews.

 5. Does supply chain management apply to all entities?

 All cybersecurity regulations require systematic review and adaptation of contracts, procurement processes, and subcontractor verification procedures to evolving laws and requirements.
 Entities subject to the regulations must monitor their subcontractors’ compliance with binding contracts and applicable regulations.
-Specifically:
+In particular:

 • DORA, NIS2, KSC emphasize the necessity of assessing and supervising ICT service and product suppliers.